 In addition to the guidelines outlined above (e.g., continuous monitoring preferred over a two-week period), BPJ remains a factor in any case of support determinations using ambient temperature for the warmwater and coldwater fishery designated uses.
 During periods of extreme ambient air temperatures, it is assumed that stream temperatures will also rise.
 In some cases, this alone may cause temperatures to exceed criteria.
 BPJ to list a water body will be used in these situations.
-Likewise, it is conceivable, although likely infrequent, that in using BPJ, a water body may be assessed with a less rigorous set of data (e.g., than the preferred continuous monitoring over a two-week period), based on other environmental data concerns and/or multiple grab samples, showing degradation of water quality, collected over consecutive years or particularly egregious exceedance of WOS indicating obviously degraded conditions.
+Likewise, it is conceivable, although likely infrequent, that in using BPJ, a water body may be assessed with a less rigorous set of data (e.g., than the preferred continuous monitoring over a two-week period), based on other environmental data concerns and/or multiple grab samples, showing degradation of water quality, collected over consecutive years or particularly egregious exceedance of WQS indicating obviously degraded conditions.

-3.5.1.3 Ammonia (un-ionized) Concentration
+3.5.1.3 Ammonia Concentration

-Support determinations of chronic conditions using un-ionized ammonia data will typically be based on grab sample data collected over a time period (e.g., one week) that is representative of conditions and captures environmental variability.
+Support determinations of chronic conditions using ammonia data will typically be based on multiple grab samples collected over a time period that are representative of conditions and capture environmental variability during critical periods (e.g., one week during summer).
 Limited individual grab samples (e.g., one or two collected during other monitoring efforts) may generally be used only to assess a site as "insufficient information," thereby recognizing the need for more specific and detailed monitoring to make a use support determination.
-Consideration of other relevant parameters (e.g., temperature, pH, total ammonia) is especially important when calculating un-ionized ammonia concentration to make designated use determinations.
-In general, a decision of "not supporting" for un-ionized ammonia will be based on more than 1 exceedance of the monthly average (chronic) WQS per R 323.1057 over the period of review (typically two years, see 3.2) following USEPA guidance (USEPA, 1999).
+Concurrent continuous monitoring data for temperature and pH are especially important when determining if the observed ammonia concentration is above the Final Chronic Value.
+In general, a decision of "not supporting" for ammonia will be based on more than 1 exceedance of the Final Chronic Value per R 323.1057 over the period of review (typically two years, see Section 3.2) following USEPA guidance (USEPA, 1999).

-Support determinations of daily maximum (acute) conditions using un-ionized ammonia data will be based on following USEPA guidance; when comparing ambient water column data to Aquatic Maximum Values, more than one exceedance of the acute un-ionized ammonia WQS over the period of review will typically result in assessing the site as not supporting (USEPA, 1999).
+Support determinations of daily maximum (acute) conditions using ammonia data will be based on following USEPA guidance; when comparing ambient water column data to Aquatic Maximum Values, more than one exceedance over the period of review will typically result in assessing the site as not supporting (USEPA, 1999).
+Temperature and pH monitoring are required with ammonia data collection given that the Aquatic Maximum Value varies based on both.

-In addition to the guidelines outlined above, BPJ remains a factor in any case of support determinations using un-ionized ammonia for the warmwater and coldwater fishery designated uses.
-It is conceivable, although likely infrequent, that in using BPJ, a water body may be assessed with a less rigorous set of data (e.g., than the preferred continuous monitoring over a two-week period), based on other environmental data concerns and/or multiple grab samples, showing degradation of water quality, collected over consecutive years or particularly egregious exceedance of WQS indicating obviously degraded conditions.
+In addition to the guidelines outlined above, BPJ remains a factor in any case of support determinations using ammonia for the warmwater and coldwater fishery designated uses.
+It is conceivable, although likely infrequent, that in using BPJ, a water body may be assessed with a less rigorous set of data based on other environmental data concerns and/or multiple grab samples, showing degradation of water quality, collected over consecutive years or particularly egregious exceedance of WQS indicating obviously degraded conditions.